 What is Our Wildfire Mitigation Plan?

 Our plan to reduce the number of wildfires in California (officially, our Wildfire Mitigation Plan) outlines actions we’re taking to lower the risk of wildfires associated with our electrical system in high fire risk areas.
 This work goes hand-in-hand with the state’s heightened wildfire prevention effort, including providing additional firefighting resources and increased support for forest management.

 SCE filed its 2023-25 Wildfire Mitigation Plan on March 27, 2023.

 What We're Doing to Keep You Safe

-We’re strengthening our grid and adding technologies to reduce the chance of our electrical system becoming a source of ignition.
+We’re strengthening our grid and adding technologies to reduce the chance of our electrical system becoming an ignition source.
 Some of these improvements are also part of our work to reduce the number of customers affected by PSPS outages.

-Replacing bare overhead power lines with protected wires...Read More significantly reduces the chance that a power line could arc or spark if it comes in contact with an object like a tree branch or metallic balloon.
+Replacing bare overhead power lines with covered conductor (also known as coated wire) significantly reduces the chance that a power line could arc or spark if it comes in contact with an object like a tree branch or metallic balloon.
 In addition, fast-acting fuses interrupt current faster and reduce the risk of ignitions when there is an electrical fault, such as when a tree falls on a power line during high winds.

 We inspect overhead transmission, distribution, and generation equipment in high fire risk areas from both the ground and air (using drones and/or helicopters) for any needed maintenance, repair, or replacement.
 We prioritize our highest-risk equipment and make additional inspections where dry fuels and strong winds pose an increased risk of fire during the summer and fall.